TutteRamson/Axis2JiBXClient/README.md

 4. This generates *binding.xml* file and java classes in the directory */Users/directory/path/for/yourService/com/yourCompany/axis2/jibx/packageName*.

 ### Step 2: Axis2 WSDL2Java
 The steps below will generate the stub needed to create the java client for the web service.
-Axis2 needs the java classes generated from the previous step to create the stub.
+Axis2 needs the *binding.xml* file generated from the previous step for creating the stub.
 1. Download the binary distribution of the latest version of [Axis2 1.7.4](http://axis.apache.org/axis2/java/core/download.html) and Unzip the contents.
 2. Navigate to the `bin` directory and run the [`wsdl2java`](https://axis.apache.org/axis2/java/core/docs/reference.html) command.